 This is my personal choice for goggles, and I can’t fault them.
 I had numerous pairs over the years, and these are as good as any I’ve used.

-For a review on the Oakley 02 MX goggles, check out my post: Oakley MX Goggles Review
+For a review on the Oakley 02 MX goggles: Oakley MX Goggles Review

-For a review on 8 of the best goggles available today, check out my post: Best Dirt Bike Goggles 2018
+For a review on 8 of the best goggles available today: 8 Best Dirt Bike Goggles 2018

 A cool riding jersey is always a nice gift.
 Again, it’s always good to carry a spare in your gear bag.
 The Fox Racing 180 Race Men’s Off-Road Jersey is one that any rider will love.